pavel-2020/devextreme-documentation/api-reference/50 Common/Object Structures/animationConfig/type.md

 A string value specifying the animation type.

 ---
-The value of the option affects the widget's initial and target states, which are specified using the [from](/api-reference/50%20Common/Object%20Structures/animationConfig/from.md '/Documentation/ApiReference/Common/Object_Structures/animationConfig/#from') and [to](/api-reference/50%20Common/Object%20Structures/animationConfig/to.md '/Documentation/ApiReference/Common/Object_Structures/animationConfig/#to') options.
+The value of the option affects the UI component's initial and target states, which are specified using the [from](/api-reference/50%20Common/Object%20Structures/animationConfig/from.md '/Documentation/ApiReference/Common/Object_Structures/animationConfig/#from') and [to](/api-reference/50%20Common/Object%20Structures/animationConfig/to.md '/Documentation/ApiReference/Common/Object_Structures/animationConfig/#to') options.

 The type options can take on the following values.